L (SEPTA Metro)

 The L, (Note: Conventions for line names state they are to be referred to by letter only (i.e. "the L", not "the L line")) formerly known as the Market–Frankford Line, (Note: Also known as the Blue Line or the El (/ɛl/; short for elevated train)) is a rapid transit line in the SEPTA Metro network in Philadelphia, Pennsylvania, United States.
 The L runs from the 69th Street Transit Center in Upper Darby, just outside of West Philadelphia, through Center City Philadelphia to the Frankford Transit Center in Near Northeast Philadelphia.
 Starting in 2024, the line was rebranded as the "L" as part of the implementation of SEPTA Metro, wherein line names are simplified to a single letter.

-The L is the busiest route in the SEPTA system; it had more than 170,000 boardings on an average weekday in 2019.
-The line has elevated, on-grade, and underground portions.
+The L is the busiest route in the SEPTA system; it had more than 125,000 passengers on an average weekday in fiscal year 2025.
+The line has elevated, on-grade, and underground subway portions.